 One type of heavy equipment that some (although not all) construction companies need to have in their tool belt is a crane.
 The type and size of crane will naturally vary based on the company, the size of the projects they’re taking on, the city that they’re in, the types of buildings they are constructing, and so on.

-Let’s explore a few of the variables that can affect the costs of owning and operating a crane.
+Let’s explore a few of the variables that can affect the costs of owning and operating a crane and how financing a crane could help you get started.

 Are You Deciding What Type of Crane to Purchase?